jrbotvinick/jrbotvinick.github.io/_pages/talks.md

 * UCSD Mathematics of Information, Data, and Signals Seminar.
 “Measure Transport Techniques for Modeling Dynamical Systems: Data-Driven System Identification and Attractor Reconstruction.”
 (May 2025)

-* SIAM Conference on Applications of Dynamical Systems, minisymposium on learning with dynamical systems and their observable statis- tics.
+* SIAM Conference on Applications of Dynamical Systems, minisymposium on learning with dynamical systems and their observable statistics.
 “Invariant Measures for Data-Driven Dynamical System Identification.”
 (May 2025)

 * Oberwolfach workshop on Computational Multiscale Methods.
 “Invariant Measures for Data-Driven Dynamical System Identification.”
 (April 2025)